 Fortinsky is a coed 2nd year residence halls.
-The capacity of the building is 47 with a support staff of 2 RAs, Single and doubles are offered as housing options.
+The capacity of the building is 47 with a support staff of 2 RAs, Single, doubles, and triples are offered as housing options.
 The hall was formally known as Fortinsky 225-227 and Fortinksy 229!

 If you were here before Summer 2013...

 The 225-227 half of this building is a renovated co-ed apartment-style living environment.
 The capacity of this building is 20 beds with a support staff of one RA.
 Triples and quads are offered as housing options.
 Included in each apartment are a refrigerator, kitchen, and bathroom.

 Sorry, freshmen, this building is reserved for upperclassmen.

 The 229 side of this building is a single-sex living environment (male only) for 1st year students.
 The capacity of this building is 21 beds with a support staff of one RA.
 Singles, doubles, and one triple are offered as housing options. is a quiet house, which makes it a perfect place for studying.

 The building is also pretty centrally located, so it is convenient to get to the cafeteria, the library, and most classroom buildings.

 If you were at Wilkes around 1987 you might have taken a class or two in Fortinsky Hall.